 About the Department

 The Department of History started its glorious journey in August, 1957 with the objectives of dissemination of historical knowledge among the students, pertaining the students in acquiring the objective knowledge regarding history and acquainting the students with the traditional and emerging areas in the discipline.
 To realize these objectives, the Department often organizes Seminars on various burning issues like gender discrimination, rights of women, and other alarming issues related to problems of women, communalism etc. The Department conducts tour programmes for the students so that they could acquire the objective knowledge of history.
 A historical chart has been prepared to inculcate the chronological conception of historical events in the minds of students.
-The Departmental Library has been enriched with 1500 books.
+The Departmental Library has been enriched with 2500 books.
 In order to enrich the weak students Remedial classes are arranged regularly.
-As a part of extension activity, the Department has taken up the responsibility of P. G. Course of the Netaji Open University.
-At present, there are four full time faculty members in the Department with strength of about 500 students studying Honours and General courses.
+As a part of extension activity, the Department has taken up the responsibility of P. G. Course of the Netaji Open University from 2005.
+From 2016 PG in History has also been introduced.
+From 2018 Research activities has been launched under the umbrella of Vidyasagar University.

 Historical Museum :